LimelightVision/LimelightDocs/docs/building_a_pipeline.rst

 Neural Detector and Classifier networks require the addition of a Google Coral USB accelerator.
 The Google Coral Accelerator is an ASIC (application specific integrated circuit) that is purpose-built for neural network inference.
 You can think of the term "inference" as "execution" or "running data through the neural network and producing an output".

-If you are interested in building a deeper understanding, we recommend starting with this video from 3blue1brown: https://www.youtube.com/watch?v=aircAruvnKk
+If you are interested in building a deeper understanding of machine learning, we recommend starting with this video from 3blue1brown: https://www.youtube.com/watch?v=aircAruvnKk

 Programmers can learn more in a hands-on fashion with the following book: